Active Humber Statement of Intent

 Our Commitment to Diversity in Active Humber programmes and supporting our partners and stakeholders, some examples:

-School Games –Active Humber organise and support the delivery of County wide finals offering competitive and participatory sport and physical activity opportunities for young people with a Special Educational Need.
-By July 2018 the programme will have supported approximately 900 young people with a Special Educational Need in 16 different events over 2 academic years.
+School Games –Active Humber organise and support the delivery of County wide finals, offering competitive and participatory sport and physical activity opportunities for young people with a Special Educational Need.
+In the academic year September 2019 - July 2020, the programme will have supported approximately 1325 young people with a Special Educational Need in 12 different events (This is indicative due to some events cancelled as a result of COVID-19).

 Active Humber is a recognised Disability Confident Employer